 1. Getting the CPR number

-The CPR, personal registration number or Det Centrale Personregister, is a unique number assigned to all residents in Denmark have, which serves as a link between the residents and the Danish government.
+The CPR, personal registration number or Det Centrale Personregister, is a unique number assigned to all residents in Denmark, serving as a link between the residents and the Danish government.

-Once you have it, you can start receiving salary, pay taxes, set up a bank account or borrow books from the library.
+Once you have your CPR number issued, you can start setting up a bank account, receiving salary, paying taxes, or borrowing books from the library.

-To receive a CPR number you need to meet a couple of conditions:
+To receive a CPR number you need to meet several requirements:

-- You have the EU residence document (for EU + Nordic countries)
+You have an EU residence document (for EU + Nordic countries and Switzerland)

-- You have a residence permit (for non-EU citizens and citizens outside of the Nordic region and Switzerland)
+You have a residence permit (for non-EU citizens and citizens outside of the Nordic region and Switzerland)

 Once you get your CPR number, you can proceed to the nearest bank and set up your bank account.
 If you don’t already have a MitID at this point, the bank will request it for you.

 3. Setting up your NemKonto